Session History¶

 Listing sessions¶

-Shows the 20 most recent sessions with ID, title, message count, token total, and last-used time.
-Inside the REPL, /sessions does the same.
+Shows the 20 most recent sessions with ID, title, message count, token total, and last-used time (non-interactive table, exits after printing).

 Resuming a session¶